-This section contains information about using UVM protection the system logon.
+This section contains information about using UVM protection for the system logon.
 Before you can use UVM protection, it must be enabled for the computer.
-For more information, see "Set up UVM protection for the operating system logon," on page 18.
+For more information, see "Setting up UVM protection for the operating system logon," on page 23.

-UVM protection lets you control access to the operating system through a logon interface.
-The logon procedure can differ depending on which operating system is used, Windows NT, or Windows 98 and Windows 95.
+UVM protection enables you to control access to the operating system through a logon interface.
+The logon procedure might differ depending on which operating system is used: Windows NT, or Windows 98 and Windows Millennium Edition.